mig0s/Yii2-RBAC/README.md

 The template is designed to work in a team development environment.
 It supports deploying the application in different environments.

-This particular project is designed for deployment on a shared hosting.
+This particular project is configured for deployment on a shared hosting.

 The template contains Role-Based Access Control system and administration tools for maintenance.